-Jill Hicks-Keeton (Phd, Duke University) is Assistant Professor of Religious Studies at the University of Oklahoma, where she teaches courses on biblical literature, ancient Judaism, and early Christianity.
-She is the author of Arguing with Aseneth: Gentile Access to Israel’s Living God in Jewish Antiquity (Oxford University Press, 2018) and numerous articles.
-She co-edited The Museum of the Bible: A Critical Introduction (Lexington Books/Fortress Academic, 2019) and The Ways that Often Parted (SBL Press, 2018) and has written for the online journals Religion & Politics, Ancient Jew Review, The Revealer, and The Bible and Interpretation.
-Hicks-Keeton was a 2018 recipient of the Society of Biblical Literature Regional Scholar Award and recently served as a Humanities Forum Fellow and a Risser Innovative Teaching Fellow at the University of Oklahoma.
-In 2019, she was awarded an Arts & Humanities Faculty Fellowship from OU.
-She is currently the Program Chair of the New Testament Unit for the Southwest Commission on Religious Studies.
+Jill Hicks-Keeton (Phd, Duke University) is Associate Professor of Religious Studies at the University of Oklahoma, where she teaches courses on biblical literature, ancient Judaism, and early Christianity.
+She is the author of Arguing with Aseneth: Gentile Access to Israel’s Living God in Jewish Antiquity (Oxford University Press, 2018), which was awarded the 2020 Lautenschlaeger Award for Theological Promise, an international first book award.
+She co-edited The Museum of the Bible: A Critical Introduction (Lexington Books/Fortress Academic, 2019) and The Ways that Often Parted (SBL Press, 2018) and has written for Religion & Politics, Ancient Jew Review, The Revealer, and The Bible and Interpretation.
+Hicks-Keeton was a 2018 recipient of the Society of Biblical Literature Regional Scholar Award and has served as a Humanities Forum Fellow and a Risser Innovative Teaching Fellow at the University of Oklahoma.
+In 2020, Hicks-Keeton was appointed a Presidential Teaching Fellow in the Honors College at OU.